-You may notice your bitch looking for somewhere quiet to give birth towards the end of the pregnancy.
-You can help them by creating a ‘nest’ in a secluded, warm area.
-Read Tips For A Healthy Pregnancy for more advice on caring for your pregnant bitch.
+You may notice your bitch looking for somewhere quiet to give birth towards the end of her pregnancy.
+You can help her by creating a ‘nest’ in a secluded, warm area.
+Read tips for a healthy pregnancy for more advice on caring for your pregnant bitch.

 In most cases, dogs deliver puppies smoothly and you shouldn’t have to interfere.
 However some signs, such as discoloured discharge or mum straining without producing pups, could suggest complications.
 If you notice either of these or have any other concerns, contact your vet.
-See our guide on Dog Labour And Giving Birth.
+See our guide on dog labour and giving birth, next.